farshed/farshed.github.io/src/content/blog/we-only-judge-ourselves.md

 - Cynical of others due to their mistrusting nature.

 People with a very high NI tend to exhibit what is referred to as a _high-conflict personality (HCP)_.
 They are characterized by their negative approach to conflict resolution, a tendency to externalize problems, and often unstable relationships.
 These individuals are also more likely to exhibit manipulative and abusive behavior because they expect others to behave in the same way.

-Imagine a person who expects others to be selfish.
-Would such a person be more likely to behave selfishly themselves in order to protect their own interests, or would they still be as generous as they might have been otherwise?

 ## Takeaways